scanback/docs/articles-posts/might-of-nations.md

 ---
 title: "The Might of Nations"
-description: "With current geopolitical tensions, it is interesting to see how the might of nations has changed over time and where we are now.
-I use the concept of relative economic power to show the trend."
+description: "With current geopolitical tensions, it is interesting to see how the might of nations has changed over time and where we are now."
 image: /assets/social-card-think.png
 ---